katakuro83/modern-data-warehouse-snowflake/README.md

 **Work in Progress**
 **This project is actively under development.**

 The repository will evolve step by step as new components are implemented.
-Every major milestone will be documented and version-controlled to reflect a realistic software development workflow.
+Every major milestone will be documented and version controlled to reflect a realistic software development workflow.

 ---